HarvardMapCollection/tutorials/qgis/clip/index.md

 6. The new dataset is automatically added to the map.
 You can toggle off the original two layers in the layer list to make sure your new dataset looks correct.
 ![Screenshot of new, clipped layer in QGIS only showing census tracts in Cambridge](media/4.png)
+>**Tip:** Any geoprocessing functions can fail if data layers are set in different coordinate reference systems.
+If you suspect this might be a problem, you can follow the steps in [this tutorial](https://harvardmapcollection.github.io/tutorials/qgis/change-crs/).

 ## Extract features within

+It is the case with our tutorial data that the boundaries of the U.S. census tracts line up nicely with the municipal extent of the City of Cambridge.
+This is not always the case, and you may want to clip to an extent where features spill somewhat over the edges of the clipping boundary.
+In order to preserve those features, follow these steps.

+1. In the main QGIS menu (banner across the top of the computer screen), select `Processing → Toolbox`.

+2. Toggle open some of the toolbox options and marvel at all the amazing things you can do with desktop GIS software.

+3. Toggle open `Vector selection`.

+4. Double-click `Extract by location`.

+5. Populate the function settings.
+> `Extract features from`: the layer you wish to clip (in our case, Massachusetts tracts)`Where the features (geometric predicate)`:  Uncheck `intersect` and select `are within`
+`By comparing to features from`: the clipping extent, or layer you wish to clip by (in our case, Cambridge's boundary)

+6. Under `Extracted (location)` select the ellipes three dots icon, pick `Save to file`, and save the new clipped layer somewhere you will remember.
+You can title the file `Cambridge-tracts`, and save it as either a `shapefile` or `geoJSON`.
+>**Tip:** We prefer [GeoJSON][https://geojson.org/] because it is an open standard, and is only one file instead of six.